 Alan Choicharoon is a Teaching Fellow in Business Analytics at Leeds University Business School where his research interests include: the integration of data, machine learning, and decision science in the music industry, as well as applied machine learning, application of deep learning/reinforcement learning in managerial decision making and interpretable artificial intelligence.

 R is one of the most popular and fastest-growing programming languages today.
 It is also the most popular data mining tool in business and academia.
 One of the key strengths of R is its great versatility for data manipulation, exploration and testing, not to mention its ability to produce publication ready graphics.
 Despite this, R’s lack of “point and click” functionality can be intimidating for first time users.
 In this course we aim to demystify R by providing you with practical hands-on experience of using R to explore and analyse your data.
 The three hour session assumes no prior experience of R, just a keen willingness to learn!

 £45 – Students

 £70 – Academics, public and charitable sector employees

 £150 – Private sector

-For further information, or to request to be added to the waiting list for the next course, please contact Kylie Norman.
+For further information, please contact Kylie Norman.